zektron001/AI-Travel-Planner-ChatBot/README.md

 # 🌍 AI Travel Planner Agent

 An intelligent AI agent that helps users plan personalized 2-day trips using real-time data, memory, and multi-tool reasoning.
-To check on the project pleas follow this [link](https://ai-travel-planner-production-3ea3.up.railway.app/)
+To check on the project please follow this [link](https://ai-travel-planner-production-3ea3.up.railway.app/).

 ## Architecture